Utah EMT Training Options

 Utah Valley University

 Utah Valley University (UVU) is a public university located in Orem, Utah.
 UVU offers more than 120 degree options, including associate's and bachelor's degree programs, as well as a variety of certificate programs.
-The university's Utah Fire and Rescue Academy offers several emergency medical services (EMS) programs, including EMT training at the basic, intermediate and paramedic levels.
+The university's Emergency Services Department and Utah Fire and Rescue Academy offer several emergency medical services (EMS) programs, including EMT training at the basic, intermediate and paramedic levels.

 This certificate program covers basic EMT topics, such as emergency childbirth, airway support, pediatric emergencies and automatic defibrillation.
 Students are required to complete nine credit hours.
 Graduates of this EMT program are prepared to sit for the EMT-Basic certification exam offered through the Utah Bureau of Emergency Medical Services.